gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## Roadmap for Demo
-- More crops and food to raise dragons
+- More crops to raise dragons
-  - fire
-  - fuelable
-  - cook fish
 - Add dragon breeding to get new eggs
   - breeding cave
   - teleport dragons for breeding to cave